Search

 • FHIR examples to keep the healthcare side grounded

-What makes ZK Guardian interesting is that the cryptography is attached to a real boundary with real stakes: healthcare access, auditability, consent, and emergency flows.
+The cryptography is tied to a concrete boundary: healthcare access, auditability, consent, and emergency handling.

 Why it matters to me

-It sits at an intersection I keep returning to: serious user needs, strong privacy constraints, and architecture that has to be precise to mean anything.
+It stays here because it sits at an intersection I keep returning to: serious user needs, strong privacy constraints, and architecture that has to be precise to be useful.

 what mattered